misfit/dragonfighter/README.txt

 not create a makefile for or test this game on Windows.
 I'm sure Mac will work fine also.

 Required software: make, gcc, and the allegro libraries installed.
+Allegro is available in the AUR if you use Arch.
+If you don't, you should switch.

 How to play
 ~~~~~~~~~~~